symfoni/conference/README.md

 It runs up a Hardhat node, compile contracts, generates typescript interfaces, creates React context and instantiates your contract instances and factories with frontend provider.
 ```

-4. Open up a new terminal
+5. Open up a new terminal
-5. Enter the frontend directory: `cd frontend`
+6. Enter the frontend directory: `cd frontend`
-6. Install dependencies: `npm install`
+7. Install dependencies: `npm install` and start react app with `npm start`
-7. Open your browser and install Metamask. *IMPORTANT!
+8. Open your browser and install Metamask. *IMPORTANT!
 Do this in a seperate profile in your browser to prevent using your real Metamask wallet*
-8. Open Metamask extension
+9. Open Metamask extension
-9. Click `Get started`
+10. Click `Get started`
-10. Click `Import wallet` by the  `No, I already have a Secret Recovery Phrase` option.
+11. Click `Import wallet` by the  `No, I already have a Secret Recovery Phrase` option.
 Click `I agree`.
-11. In the "Secret Recovery Phrase, use `test test test test test test test test test test test junk`.
+12. In the "Secret Recovery Phrase, use `test test test test test test test test test test test junk`.
 This is the same phrase used for deployment of the smart contract on your local hardhat node network.
-12. Set a password(not important to be secure because this is just for testing on a test network)
+13. Set a password(not important to be secure because this is just for testing on a test network)
-13. Click "All done"
+14. Click "All done"
-14. You will now see your Metamask account
+15. You will now see your Metamask account
-15. Click on the circular "account picture" in top right corner.
+16. Click on the circular "account picture" in top right corner.
-16. Click on "Settings"
+17. Click on "Settings"
-17. Go to "Advanced"
+18. Go to "Advanced"
-18. Enable "Show test networks"
+19. Enable "Show test networks"
-19. Close Settings
+20. Close Settings
-20. Change network in Metmask extension to local network at `http://localhost:8545`.
+21. Change network in Metmask extension to local network at `http://localhost:8545`.
 This is the network you have running locally with `hardhat` from *Get Started*

 <img src="images/metamask-network.png" width="200">

-21. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
+22. Ensure Metamask RPC is set to `http://localhost:8545` and chainID `31337`.
-12. Start the React app: `npm start`

 The frontend should open at http://localhost:3000/